Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: System Model

-\subsection{System Model}
+\section{System Model}

-Consider an orthogonal frequency-division multiplexing (OFDM) system with $N$ subcarriers where the subcarrier spacing is expressed by $\Delta f$.
-Let $\mathbf{x} \in \mathbb{C}^N$ be a sequence in frequency domain. $\mathbf{x}[n]$ is the $n$-th element of $\mathbf{x}$ and denotes the symbol transmitted over the $n$-th subcarrier.
-The transmitted signal in the continuous time domain $x(t)$ is given by

-where $x_n(t)$ represents the continuous signal passed through digital-to-analog converter (DAC) after $N$-point inverse fast Fourier transform (IFFT) of $\mathbf{x}[n]$.
-For brevity, we neglect the cyclic-prefix, i.e., the symbol duration is ${1}/{\Delta f}$.
+In an orthogonal frequency-division multiplexing (OFDM) transmitter, a series of $N$ symbols, $\mathbf{x} \in \mathbb{C}^N$, are converted into time-domain signals using the inverse fast Fourier transform (IFFT).
+Next, a cyclic prefix (CP) is inserted to preserve the orthogonality and to eliminate the inter-symbol interference (ISI).

 Let $L$ be the number of multipaths.
 Obviously, we assume $L \ll N$.
-The CIR, $h(t,\tau)$, can be modeled by the sum of Dirac-delta functions as follows:
+The CIR, $h(\tau)$, can be modeled by the sum of Dirac-delta functions as follows:

 where $\alpha_l$ and $\tau_l$ are the complex channel gain and the excess delay of $l$-th path, respectively.
+The channel can be reasonably assumed constant during an OFDM symbol.

-Let $\mathbf{s} \in \mathbb{C}^N$ denote the discrete signal obtained by $N$-point fast Fourier transform (FFT) after the sampling of the signal experiencing the channel at the receiver.
-Thus, $\mathbf{s}$ can be represented as follows:
+At the receiver, the CP is removed before the fast Fourier transform (FFT) process.
+Assuming ideal synchronization at the receiver, let $\mathbf{s} \in \mathbb{C}^N$ denote the discrete signal obtained by $N$-point FFT after sampling the signal experiencing the channels at the receiver.
+Then, $\mathbf{s}$ can be represented as follows: